Wild Forest Lands - (New York State) by Philip G Terrie (Paperback)

 Book Synopsis

-The Adirondack Park stands alone as one of the largest publicly protected areas in the United States, a constitutionally protected forest preserve with a provision guaranteeing that it must be "forever kept as wild forest lands."
-But, just what does "wilderness" mean today and how can the concept be untangled from the colonial implications of the term as it first applied to the Adirondacks?
+The Adirondack Forest Preserve is the largest publicly protected wilderness in the Eastern United States, with a state constitutional provision guaranteeing that it be "forever kept as wild forest lands."
+But just what does "wilderness" mean today?
+How has our understanding of that concept shifted, from the colonial implications of the term as first applied to the Adirondacks to a more inclusive usage, still contested, today?

-Part memoir, part New York history, and part meditation, Wild Forest Lands ponders on the rhetorical and spiritual meaning of the Adirondack "wilderness."
+Part memoir, part New York history, and part meditation, Wild Forest Lands explores the rhetorical and spiritual meaning of the Adirondack "wilderness."
 Terrie revisits the literature and history of the region, reckoning with how his views on the places he has defended have evolved over time.
 Rich with detail, Wild Forest Lands grapples with the enduring power of the Adirondacks and what it truly means to preserve something that is, by nature, wild.Review Quotes

 What is 'wilderness, ' anyway?
 Terrie's thoughtful answer mixes memoir, cultural criticism, and a history of New York's famous 'Forever Wild' clause in a way that keeps you turning the pages.-- "Brad Edmondson, author of A Wild Idea: How the Environmental Movement Tamed the Adirondacks"